ROAP CONSTRUCTION – 2023/4 EDITION

 Wendy is a senior partner at gb².
 She is a Chartered Civil Engineer and a Member of the Institution of Civil Engineers.
 She has over 25 years of experience in the engineering and construction industry, specifically on major projects in the power sector during her time with Arup, in both site based roles and project office roles.
 Her years working as a consulting civil engineer provides her with a sound basis for her primary role as a programming, delay and disruption expert.

-Wendy is known for her pragmatic and proportionate approach to her analyses, and her ability to absorb a large amount of information in a short period of time, and her ability to assist the Tribunal at hearings.
+Wendy is known for her pragmatic and proportionate approach to her analyses, and her ability to absorb a large amount of information in a short period of time and work with a lean efficient team, and her ability to assist the Tribunal at hearings and remain composed in difficult cross examinations.
 She has undertaken analyses on major projects around the world in most sectors.

 Wendy never set out to be delay expert as her interest was always in project execution being a civil engineer.
-Having fallen accidentally into this role, she has now testified in and in arbitration hearings seated in London, Singapore, Dubai, Bucharest, Johannesburg, Brisbane, Sydney, Santiago, Stockholm, and Vienna, and in the Supreme Court of Western Australia, the Supreme Court of Queensland.
-She has experience as a party and Tribunal appointed expert and has given evidence to arbitral tribunals on over 25 occasions.
-She was awarded Who’s Who Legal’s Construction Expert Witness of the year in 2019 and 2021.
+Having fallen accidentally into this role, she has now testified in and in arbitration hearings seated in London, Singapore, Finland, Dubai, Bucharest, Johannesburg, Brisbane, Sydney, Santiago, Stockholm, and Vienna, and in the Supreme Court of Western Australia, the Supreme Court of Queensland.
+She has experience as a party and Tribunal appointed expert and has given evidence to arbitral tribunals on over 30 occasions.
+She was awarded Who’s Who Legal’s Construction Expert Witness of the year in 2019, 2021 and 2022.

 Erin is a Global Projects Disputes partner with over 16+ years of experience.
 She advises on legal strategy and managing risks on major projects.